maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    compared.

 ``JSON_PRESERVE_ORDER``
+   **Deprecated since version 2.8:** Order of object keys is always preserved.

-   If this flag is used, object keys in the output are sorted into the same order in which they were first inserted to the object.
+   Prior to version 2.8: If this flag is used, object keys in the output are sorted into the same order in which they were first inserted to the object.
 For example, decoding a JSON text and then encoding with this flag preserves the order of object keys.

 ``JSON_ENCODE_ANY``
    Specifying this flag makes it possible to encode any JSON value on its own.
-Without it, only objects and arrays can be passed as the *root* value to the encoding functions.
+Without it, only objects and arrays can be passed as the *json* value to the encoding functions.

    **Note:** Encoding any value may be useful in some scenarios, but it's generally discouraged as it violates strict compatibility with